The government has made further funding available for those businesses whose trading ability has been severely affected by COVID Restrictions.

 The District Council has issued 100% rates discounts for 2020/21 to a long list of businesses, including properties mainly used as shops, restaurants, cafés, pubs, cinemas, leisure, gyms, tourism, hotels and nurseries.

 If, as a result of the Covid-19 pandemic, SME’s ineligible for Government grants and reliefs are struggling to make their normal business rates payments then please contact us and we will do what we can to assist by reviewing your instalment dates to defer payments until later in 2020/21.
 You can contact us by email at email@example.com

-For general enquiries regarding the support available from Government not answered in the summary guidance above please log your enquiry here and the Economic Development Team will respond.
+Please log your enquiry here and the Economic Development Team will respond.
 Please note some enquiries may require clarification from the appropriate Government department.

 Sign up to our business newsletter to receive regular updates on the assistance available.

 Working safely during COVID-19 – Guidance for Employers, Employees and the Self-Employed